jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbsplitsstore/read/splitsof.md

   * `_domain` is an identifier within which the returned splits should be considered active.
   * `_group` is the identifying group of the splits.
 * The view function can be accessed externally by anyone.
-* The function does not alter state on the blockchain.
+* The view function does not alter state on the blockchain.
-* The function overrides a function definition from the `IJBSplitsStore` interface.
+* The function overrides a function definition from the [`IJBSplitsStore`](../../../interfaces/ijbsplitsstore.md) interface.
-* The function returns an array of [`JBSplit`](../../../data-structures/jbsplit.md)s.
+* The function returns an array of all [`JBSplit`](../../../data-structures/jbsplit.md)s for the project.

 #### Body